-Although a Decatur native and a graduate of Millikin University in the areas of Speech, Theatre, English, and Dance, Mrs. McReynolds received her Master in Theater Arts at Denver University in Colorado.
-Even though she has attended many master classes and training schools, the most notable is her training certification with the Royal Academy of Dance (Based in England) in all grade levels (Pre-Primary through Grade 8) in Fort Wayne, IN, and Champaign, IL, as well as, her training in Evanston, IL, at the Gus Giordano Dance Studio.
+Though I’m a Decatur native and graduate of Millikin University, I received my Master in Theater Arts at Denver University in Colorado.
+I have attended many master classes and training schools with the most notable being the training certification with the Royal Academy of Dance for all grade levels in Fort Wayne, Indiana and Champaign, Illinois, and training at the Gus Giordano Dance Studio in Evanston, Illinois.

-Her choreographed productions for Theatre 7 include the following: Quilters, Brigadoon, Annie, Leader of the Pack, Into the Woods, Fiddler on the Roof, and She Loves Me; Richland Community College productions: Metropolis [Decatur Herald’s Choreographer Award] and Fantastiks; school productions in the area; and many dance concerts throughout the years.
-She has co-directed and choreographed several ballets including The Nutcracker Ballet, Sleeping Beauty, Romeo and Juliet, and Coppelia.
+As a choreographer with Theatre 7, I have worked on productions including Quilters, Brigadoon, Annie, Leader of the Pack, Into the Woods, Fiddler on the Roof, and She Loves Me.
+Additionally, I have choreographed Metropolis, which won the Decatur Herald’s Choreographer Award, Fantastiks, and many dance concerts throughout the years.
+My co-director and choreographer credits include several ballets, The Nutcracker, Sleeping Beauty, Romeo and Juliet, and Coppelia.

-Her experience as a director began at Millikin University with Green Pastures and later as an assistant director for several other productions at Millikin which gave her an opportunity to direct and work with professional actors on stage.
-In the area of dance she assisted Alexander Bennett for several years with productions in Bloomington, IL.
-One of the highlights of her career include her work as Ballet Mistress for the Scottish American Ballet in Edinburg, Scotland, where she worked with Andrei Ustinov, formerly of the Kirov Ballet, and Jaroslov Slavicky, Ballet Master of the Prague Opera in Czechoslovakia, in rehearsals, classes, and performances.
+My directorial experience began at Millikin University with Green Pastures and later as an assistant director for additional productions at Millikin.
+These opportunities allowed me to direct and work with professional actors on stage.
+I have had the opportunity to assist Alexander Bennett for several years with dance productions in Bloomington.
+One highlight of my career includes my work as Ballet Mistress of the Scottish American Ballet in Edinburgh, Scotland where I worked in rehearsals, classes, and performances with Andrei Ustinov, formerly of the Kirov Ballet, and Jaroslov Slavicky, Ballet Master of the Prague Opera in Czechoslovakia.